Universal Vaping Machine

 vapor product on the market

-The Universal Vaping Machine automates the entire process of generating, measuring, and capturing aerosol from vapor products — under consistent, repeatable, programmable conditions.
-E-cigarettes, cannabis oil cartridges, cannabis vaporizers, pod systems, disposable vapes, heated tobacco products, and any other ENDS or aerosol-generating device.
+The Universal Vaping Machine automates the entire process of generating, measuring, and capturing aerosol — under consistent, repeatable, programmable conditions.
+It runs e-cigarettes, cannabis oil cartridges, cannabis vaporizers, pod systems, disposable vapes, and heated tobacco products, plus combustible products such as pre-rolls and tobacco cigarettes — any ENDS, aerosol-, or smoke-generating device.

 No manual operation.
 No inconsistent batteries.
 No cleaning.
 Just data.